 Massage therapy is a study of the interrelationship of body, mind and spirit.
-Massage therapists apply specific techniques to the muscular structures and soft tissues of the human body effectively relieving pain and restoring function.
+Massage therapists apply specific techniques to the muscular structures and soft tissues of the human body, effectively relieving pain and restoring function.
 Professional massage therapists are an integral part of a health care team and are recognized for their important role in helping to treat illness and chronic ailments.

 Stark State College offers two approaches to training as a massage therapist.
 The certificate program enables students to complete the 41 credit hour coursework in four semesters.
 The associate of technical studies degree in massage therapy can be completed in five semesters and includes courses that prepare students for success in their profession.
 Upon successful completion, students are issued a certificate which allows them to apply for licensure with the State Medical Board of Ohio after receiving a passing score on the Federation of State Massage Therapy Boards (FSMTB) Exam, Massage and Bodywork Licensing Exam (MBLEx).

 Massage Therapists in Ohio are required to be licensed.
 The State of Ohio Medical Board approves the curriculum at Stark State College and is the licensing agent for massage therapy.
 Therapists are licensed as limited medical practitioners and are able to work in private practice as well as hospitals, clinics, spas, doctor and chiropractor offices and in many other venues.

 The massage therapy program at Stark State College challenges the student in proficiency of hands-on skills as well as extensive knowledge of anatomy, physiology and massage therapy theory.
-Self-care for the massage practitioner, client wellness education and community involvement through volunteerism is also an integral part of the curriculum.
+Self-care for the massage practitioner, client wellness education and community involvement through volunteerism are also an integral part of the curriculum.

 Massage therapists benefit from knowing that they make a difference in the lives of others, enjoy a high level of autonomy in their employment and ample time with clients to convey a sense of caring, which facilitates a healing environment.